The Risks of Reneging

 I am thrilled to receive the offer to come work with (company name) and remain interested in this opportunity.
 I understand the offer deadline is (date) but due to my academic commitments and hectic schedule I would like to request an extension.
 I need additional time to discuss this offer with my family and mentor, as well as time to fully understand the benefit details and make tentative relocation plans.
 Could I respond no later than (new date)?

 Dear (recruiter name),

 I would love the opportunity to intern with (company name) this summer, however I have already committed to an opportunity elsewhere.
-Because your organization remains a company that is well aligned with both my academics and career interests, could this offer be extended for summer 2020?
+Because your organization remains a company that is well aligned with both my academics and career interests, could this offer be extended for (date in the future)?
 I apologize for not being available sooner, but I need to honor the contract I have already signed.
 In the hopes of remaining an eligible employee in the future, please advise on the possibility of being considered for employment at (company name) at a later date.

 Decline the offer